zone1511/WebSignature/README.md

 to train some Gaussian Mixture models.

 This architecture allows to obtain a powerful mobile and cross-device system, with a high usability for both the users and the operator.

+## Dependecies

+This project is using [my fork of the Jahmm library](https://github.com/aubry74/Jahmm), which improves the original library to support Multivariate Gaussian Mixtures in order to model the emission probabilities in Hidden Markov Models.
+(Only single multivariate gaussians or one dimensional mixtures are supported in the original library).

+## About

+This project was my master semester project at EPFL.
+If you have any questions, contact me at aubry.cholleton@epfl.ch.